Mr-Scislowski-Classes/UltimateJavaRepository/Unit02/UnitPractice/README.md

 1. [endsLy](https://codingbat.com/prob/p103895)

-   Given a string, return true if it ends in "ly".
+   Given a string of length 2 or longer, return true if it ends in "ly".

    ```
    endsLy("oddly") → true
-   endsLy("y") → false
    endsLy("oddy") → false
    ```